Sameerq7/JARVIS-2.0/README.md

 ### Task Management
 - Opens and manages applications such as PowerPoint and email clients.
 - Sends emails on behalf of the user with simple voice commands.
+- Reads emails and provides a summary of new messages.
 - Manages and checks the user’s schedule, adding events as needed.
+- Schedules tasks and allows users to check or update schedules seamlessly.
+- Creates complete documents on the provided topics based on user requests.

 ### Information Retrieval
 - Accesses Wikipedia to provide summaries and detailed information on various topics.